 Parking Lot Hours - 8 a.m. to 5 p.m.
 Trails open 7 a.m. to sunset.

-Trails may be closed for up to three days following rain.
+Trails may be closed for three days or more following rain.

 Parking Fee: $3 daily.
 Machine accepts $1 bills and quarters or Visa/Master Card.
 Annual passes available to purchase in the park office.
 Please call ahead for staff availability.

 Laguna Coast Wilderness Park lies within some of the last remaining coastal canyons in Southern California.
 Forty miles of trails lead the visitor through oak and sycamore woodlands and up onto ridges with expansive scenic vistas.
 Rocky bluffs tower above the canyon trails.

 Visitors to Laguna Coast Wilderness Park can see California as it has existed for thousands of years.
 The Coastal Sage Scrub community covers hilltops and slopes, along with patches of Native Valley Grassland and Maritime Chaparral.
 In the canyons visitors can find riparian habitats lined by Willow, Oak, and Sycamore trees.
 After a plentiful winter rain, the ephemeral streams spring to life.
 In the summer, you can easily pass through the seasonally dry creek beds.